CRImier/Easy-Session-Manager/README.md

 https://addons.mozilla.org/en-US/firefox/addon/easy-session-manager/

 # Version: 0.2.1.1
-Added alert when session is empty and trying to load it....
+Added alert when session is empty and trying to load it.
+Cleaned up alert window logic.

 # Images
 ![1 Default interface with no sessions. ](images/pic1.png)